What APAP is doing in response to the COVID-19 pandemic

 APAP is monitoring the spread and impact of the Coronavirus on a daily basis and working with other field leadership organizations to gather information, share resources, and advocate for the field.
 We highly encourage members to review our resources here, read our member newsletters, and follow APAP on Facebook and Twitter for updates.

-APAP President and CEO Mario Garcia Durham has been communicating regularly with members.
-You can read his recent statements here:
+APAP President and CEO Lisa Richards Toney and former President and CEO Mario Garcia Durham have been communicating regularly with members.
+You can read recent statements here: